Health and Social Care Partnership Scheme

 At present Health and Social Care providers are not normally charged for the initial approval process, approval visit or subsequent module approvals.
 Subsequently the University charges the partner organisation for each student they register on each University approved partnership module.
 This charge, per module, contributes to administrative costs, University registration, academic oversight of the module(s), quality assurance arrangements and external examining, access to the Digital Learning Environment (i.e. teaching and learning resources), and consultation and advice on new module developments.

-Module teachers work collaboratively with the University to develop and deliver a range of varied continuing professional development opportunities that have repeatedly shown to make a positive impact on patient care."
+“I work collaboratively with our local partners to develop and deliver a range of varied continuing professional development opportunities for their staff that has repeatedly shown to make a positive impact both on staff careers and patient care.”

 Education coordinators